lukeabela38/Notes/2.EC2/README.md

 - Saves on storage cosst by not duplicating data
 - Only data unique to snapshot is removed when deleting the snapshot, if EC2 instance stops or is terminated, all data on EBS volume remains.

+## AppFLow

+Appflow is a fully managed integration service allowing to securely exchange data between software as a service applications and AWS S3 and Redshift.
+Appflow helps to remove ec2 as the middle layer which slows down the process of data transmissions and introduces an additional variable.
+Appflow is a fully managed AWS Service, thus reducing the operational overhead.